OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

 from nashville_housing;
 ```

-### 6.Analyze the average SalePrice or TotalValue for different types of properties.
+### 6. Analyze the average SalePrice or TotalValue for different types of properties.
 ```sql
 select * from (
 select